-All students shall be required to have a navy blue polo shirt with a CA crest emblem to be worn on field trips and any special event days at CA as identified by the school administration.
-This official school uniform shirt shall be worn with khaki pants.
+All students shall be required to have a navy-blue polo shirt with a CA crest emblem to be worn on field trips and any special event days at CA as identified by the school administration.
+This official school uniform shirt shall be worn with belted khaki pants or the CA plaid skort or skirt.